Time to First Buffer Breakdown graph

 This graph displays each web page component's relative server/network time (in seconds) for the period of time until the first buffer is successfully received back from the web server.

-Note: This graph is only relevant when the load generator does not use a proxy to connect to the application under test.
-If the load generator is connected through a proxy, this graph will only show the proxy latency—not the application's latency.
+Note: This graph is relevant only when the load generator does not use a proxy to connect to the application under test.
+If the load generator is connected through a proxy, this graph shows only the proxy latency—not the application's latency.

 If the download time for a component is high, you can use this graph to determine whether the problem is server- or network-related.